On Hopf algebras with triangular decomposition: A method to construct Hopf algebras with triangular decomposition

-for all $f\in K^{*op}$, $h\in H$, $x\in V$ and $y\in \oV$.
-This extends \cite[Definition 4]{PV2} given for $K=\ku G$.
-Now, we can consider $\BV(\oV)\#K^{*op}$ as a Hopf subalgebra of $\cD(\BV(V)\#K)$.
-We can check that the Hopf algebra generated by $K$ and $K^{*op}$ is isomorphic to $\cD(K)$ and that the elements of $V$ and $\oV$ satisfy the relation \eqref{eq:el de U}.
-To conclude, we have to see that $V$ and $\oV$ are invariants under the adjoint action of $\cD(K)$ and that they are left ideals, {\it i.e.} left comodules under the comultiplication.
-Moreover, they are the Yetter-Drinfeld modules over $\cD(K)$ defined by \eqref{eq:coaction V}, \eqref{eq:action Vdual} and \eqref{eq:coaction Vdual}. \end{proof}
+Let us now identify $\BV(\oV)\#K^{*op}$ with a Hopf subalgebra of $\cD(\BV(V)\#K)$.
+Then, one can check that the Hopf algebra generated by $K$ and $K^{*op}$ is isomorphic to $\cD(K)$.
+Moreover $V$ and $\oV$ are invariants under the adjoint action of $\cD(K)$ and they are left ideals, {\it i.e.} left comodules under the comultiplication.
+More precisely, they are the Yetter-Drinfeld modules over $\cD(K)$ defined by \eqref{eq:coaction V}, \eqref{eq:action Vdual} and \eqref{eq:coaction Vdual}.

+To conclude, we claim that the elements of $V$ and $\oV$ satisfy the relation \eqref{eq:el de U}.
+In fact, if $x\in V$ and $y\in\oV$, it holds that